CDC-HIS/eip-openmrs-redcap/development/README.md

 * Docker and Docker Compose
 * IntelliJ IDEA (or your preferred IDE)

+## Assumptions
+This setup assumes you have the following services running:
+* OpenMRS server (with the required modules)
+* REDCap server
+* MySQL database (for OpenMRS and EIP Management Database) - For EIP Management Database, you can use the `create-eip-openmrs-redcap.sql` file in the `development` directory to create database and user.

 ## Environment Configuration

 1. **Clone the Repository:** Start by cloning the project repository to your local machine.  <pre>git clone https://github.com/CDC-HIS/eip-openmrs-redcap.git && cd eip-openmrs-redcap </pre>
 2. **Configure Environment Variables:**  The project uses environment variables for configuration.
 Copy the `.env.example` file to a new file named `.env` in the development directory and update it with your local settings.  <pre>cp development/.env.example development/.env </pre> Edit the `development/.env` file to match your local development environment settings, such as database credentials, OpenMRS server URL, and REDCap API details.
 3. **Build the Project:**  Use Maven to build the project.
 This step compiles the Java code and packages it into a JAR file.  <pre>mvn clean install </pre>
 4. **Start `eip-openmrs-redcap` service with Docker Compose:**  To navigate to development directory and start the service, run the following command.  <pre>cd development && docker-compose up -d </pre> This command starts the `eip-openmrs-redcap` container, mounting the generated JAR file and applying the environment variables defined in the `.env` file.
 5. **Verify the Setup:**  After starting the services, verify that the `eip-openmrs-redcap` is running correctly and able to connect to both OpenMRS and REDCap.
-Check the Docker container logs for any errors.  <pre>docker logs ozone-eip-openmrs-redcap </pre>
+Check the Docker container logs for any errors.  <pre>docker logs -f --tail=1000 ozone-eip-openmrs-redcap </pre>

 ## Development Workflow